-- Staff normally do home visits in pairs; usually manager or deputy and key person. - Each home visit is recorded in the diary with the name and address of the family being visited, prior to the visit taking place. - Staff alert a contact person in the setting when they are leaving to do the home visit and what time they are expected to return - If there is reason for staff to feel concerned about entering premises on a visit, they do not do so, for example, if a parent appears drunk or under the influence of drugs. - Members of staff carry work issued mobile phone when going out on a home visit. - If staff do not return from the home visit at the expected time the contact person attempts to phone them and continues to do so until they make contact
+- Staff normally do home visits in pairs; usually manager or deputy and key person. - Each home visit is recorded in the diary with the name and address of the family being visited, prior to the visit taking place. - Staff alert a contact person in the setting when they are leaving to do the home visit and what time they are expected to return - If there is reason for staff to feel concerned about entering premises on a visit, they do not do so, for example, if a parent appears drunk or under the influence of drugs. - Members of staff carry work issued mobile phone when going out on a home visit. - A safe word will be agreed between staff and the setting before attending the visit.
+If the safe word is relayed to the setting via phone call or text, then the police will be called. - If staff do not return from the home visit at the expected time the contact person attempts to phone them and continues to do so until they make contact